Kaleemunnisa/CS691-Spring2025-Team5/README.md

 _Note : Context will be updated upon completion_

+## Source Code for On-going Project

+Refer to our master branch to view the code and methodology used

 ## Would you be keen to assist/enchance the tool?

 Since this tool can be used on a daily basis with the amount of vast emails generated over time, We'd be delighted to collaborate with you if you're interested.
 Feel free to reach out to us.